Instructions for session organizers

 We highly recommend that you allot space for a title (using 4-inch high letters) running across the top of your poster; this will make it much easier for people strolling through the posters to immediately grasp your subject.
 Bring push pins or thumb tacks to secure your poster to the poster board.
 Tape cannot be used to secure display materials to the panels.
 Each panel will have a table placed directly underneath it to use for any handouts or display copies of publications (see above photo).
 Again, remember that you will be sharing this space with your poster-mate on your side of the board, so plan accordingly.
 You are responsible for bringing all materials needed to display your poster.

-Set-up begins Sunday, March 10 at 6:00 pm.
+Set-up begins Sunday, March 29 at 8:00 pm.
 All posters should be in place by 10:00 pm that day.
 Attendees will be encouraged to circulate through the posters and demos during refreshment breaks, so if at all possible plan to stand by your poster during these times.
-Take-down begins Thursday afternoon, March 15 at 12:00 noon.
-All posters must be removed shortly after the take-down time (no later than 1:00 pm) so that the vendor can remove its panels and tables.
+Take-down begins Thursday morning, April 2 at 11:00 am and must be completed by 12:00 noon so that the vendor can remove its panels and tables.
 Any posters, handouts, or other materials remaining after that time will be discarded or recycled (please take responsibility for your materials and take them home with you).

 There will be a diagram of the poster session layout at the conference so presenters can find their assigned locations.
 The posters will be available for continuous viewing during the period between set-up and take-down.